BenDuval/SeniorProject/README.md

 3. Boot the Raspberry Pi with the flashed SD card.

 4. Log in using default username and password.
+For DragonOS, the default username is 'ubuntu' and default password is 'dragon'.
 Most SDR tools (GNU Radio, GQRX, etc.) are already pre-installed.

 ---